Making your working space more comfortable, functional and beautiful.

-Fix a wall mounted task light that will save you desk space and pervent straining your eyes when working late.
+Fix a wall mounted task light that will save you desk space and prevent straining your eyes when working late.
 Use light layering to create more welcoming and practical environment.

 2 VERTICAL SPACE

-To keep your desktop uncluttered, hang supplies and folders from hooks and clips on an easyaccess grid.
-Black board wall, magnetic paint, crock wall, all add interest and functionality.
-Even wall mounted magazine racks can be used as an unusual filing stations.
+To keep your desktop uncluttered, hang supplies and folders from hooks and clips on an easy-access grid.
+Blackboard wall, magnetic paint, crock wall, all add interest and functionality.
+Even wall mounted magazine racks can be used as an unusual filing station.

 3 COLOUR INSPIRATION

 A neutral space may be least distracting, but other hues might up your game.
-A University of Texas at Austin study found that office workers liked settings with aqua walls, and other research connects the color green with innovation and suggests that blue helps with creative.
+A University of Texas at Austin study found that office workers liked settings with aqua walls, and other research connects the colour green with innovation and suggests that blue helps with creativity.

 5 THE MYSTIC POWER MUSIC